About the competition

 - Public Prize: 1,000€

-Who are the organisers of the fourth edition of the festival?
+Who are the organisers of the fifth edition of the festival?

-The We Art Water Film Festival 4 is organised by the We Are Water Foundation and has the support of the United Nations Organisation, through UNRIC (United Nations Regional Information Centre) and the Spanish Academy Of Motion Picture Arts And Sciences.
+The We Art Water Film Festival 5 is organized by the We Are Water Foundation,with the support of the United Nations Organisation, through UNRIC (United Nations Regional Information Centre for Western Europe) and the Spanish Academy of Motion Picture Arts and Sciences.